XiaTaopsycho/pseudowords_sound_generated/README.md

 ### randomwords.py is for shuffling the real word into pseudowords

-### auditory_generated.py is for generating the sound of pseudowords by calling the Text-to-speech of iFLYTEK.
+### auditory_generated.py is for generating the sound of pseudowords by calling the Text-to-Speech module of iFLYTEK.

 ### Here, we generated mandarin and Hong Kong cantonese.